falsandtru/clientchannel/README.md

 ### Persistence

 Schemas are defined by property names that made by factory function.
-A property name that has underscore(`_`) prefix or postfix be ignored.
+A property name that has underscore(`_`) prefix or postfix will be ignored.
 It means you can define the dynamic value object.

-Data that assigned to the property of Linked object will be saved in the storage.
+Data that assigned to a property of Linked object will be saved to the storage.
 When data was updated on other threads(tabs), own thread's property value will be updated automatically.

 ```ts